 If you discover any breaks in the skin or blisters, cover them with a sterile dressing.
 Do not burst blisters.

 If you cannot do this yourself, ask your partner or carer to help you.

-If your skin is dry and cracks, use 25% urea cream once a day until this improves.
+If your skin is dry with hard skin, use 25% urea cream once a day until this improves.